William Dodd (ambassador): Later life

 In 1937, Dodd stepped down as ambassador in Berlin, and President Roosevelt appointed Hugh Wilson, a senior professional diplomat, to replace him.
-After leaving his State Department post, Dodd took a position at American University in Washington, D.C., as well as campaigned to warn against the dangers posed by Germany, Italy, and Japan, and detailed racial and religious persecution in Germany.
+After leaving his State Department post, Dodd took a position at American University in Washington, D.C.; in addition he campaigned to warn against the dangers posed by Germany, Italy, and Japan, detailing the racial and religious persecution in Germany.
 He predicted German aggression against Austria, Czechoslovakia, and Poland.
 Dodd, who suffered for years from a severe throat condition exacerbated by the stress of his ambassadorship, traveled on a speaking tour of Canada and the US, establishing his reputation as a statesman who opposed the Nazis.

 In 1938, Dodd wrote an assessment of Nazi ideology and the Third Reich's plan for Europe.
 He stated:

 A volume of his planned four-volume history of the South was published in 1938 as The Old South: Struggles for Democracy, covering the 17th century.

 Dodd's wife died in May 1938.

-In December 1938, Dodd accidentally ran over a 4-year-old African-American child in Hanover County, Virginia and fled the scene.
+In December 1938, Dodd accidentally ran over a four-year-old African-American child in Hanover County, Virginia, and fled the scene.
 The child sustained severe injuries, but survived.
 Dodd was charged with leaving the scene of an accident, convicted, and fined $250 plus court costs.
 Dodd also paid more than $1000 for the child's medical bills.
 He also lost his voting rights, which were later restored by Virginia's governor.